 Welcome to the Adopt By Owner page.
 This page was created for uncertain circumstances faced by owners of all animals that are no longer able to care for their pets.
 This page is an option for people outside of surrendering pets to a shelter in their area that euthanizes.
 This also allows pets to be in an environment they are comfortable in.
-If you would like to post a dog on this page, please reach out to our contact here.
+If you would like to post a dog on this page, please email lifelinepuppyrescue@yahoo.com.

 If you are interested in adopting any dogs on this page or for more information, contact information is given.